惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Photograph: Etienne Laurent/Getty Images

 Head to the products page of the Enhanced website and you’ll find what appears to be the organization’s spinoff of telehealth company Hims, but for PEDs.
-Products like copper peptides, sermorelin and testosterone injections are available alongside GLP-1s, semaglutide, and tadalafil.
+Products like copper peptides, sermorelin, and testosterone injections are available alongside GLP-1s, semaglutide, and tadalafil.

-But if the Enhanced mission is successful, and PEDs become a bigger and more financially appealing part of sports, assuming these products will only be sought after and used in responsible ways is just as naïve as pretending doping hasn’t happened in the past at supposedly “clean” events.
+But if the Enhanced mission is successful, and PEDs become a bigger and more financially appealing part of sports, assuming these products will only be sought after and used in responsible ways is just as naive as pretending doping hasn’t happened in the past at supposedly “clean” events.
 If anything, athletes in particularly disadvantaged financial situations might prioritize doping even more.

 That’s where the dystopian feel bubbling below the surface becomes more palpable.
 There’s a distinctly MAHA undertone here, from investors like Thiel and Donald Trump Jr. to Enhanced Games founder Aron D’Souza describing RFK Jr. as “pro–human enhancement.”